fredcw/theme-config/README.md

 `--dest <directory>`

 Name of the folder containing the theme directory.
-This would normally be `~/.themes` which should also be the default but may also be ~/.local/share/themes` , `/usr/share/themes` or something else.
+This would normally be `~/.themes` but may also be ~/.local/share/themes` , `/usr/share/themes` or something else.
 Create if neccessary.
+If not supplied, use the current parent directory of the parent directory of the directory containing the config script.

 Any unrecognised arguments should be ignored.